Find our Resistance collections and win a prize

 - You can also use these Boolean operators:

-ANDNOT = results that contain the first word, but not the second (e.g, Napol?on* ANDNOT Wateloo if you want documents on Napoleon, but not if they relate to Waterloo)
+ANDNOT = results that contain the first word, but not the second (e.g, Napol?on* ANDNOT Waterloo if you want documents on Napoleon, but not if they relate to Waterloo)

 " " = the brackets allow to search the keywords are a specific string of characters, for example "Napoleone Buonaparte" will only search for finding aids that contain the expression Napoleone Buonaporte, not the two words appearing in different places in the description

-2) Click on "View", you will access the finding aid (the archival description) for a specific document or collection.
+3) When you see an interesting result click on "View" to access the full finding aid (i.e., the archival description) of a specific document or collection.

 Title (column B), Identifier (column D), Date (F), Content Summary (H).